-It’s mid-August and Spring is slowly creeping it’s way into the garden.
-Before we bid farewell to winter, I want to share the recipe for this semolina cake.
-It epitomises the essence of winter fruits with bright citrus flavours.
-The taste of orangey oils will linger long after the last delectable mouthful.
+Before we bid farewell to winter, I wanted to share the recipe for this semolina orange cake.
+It epitomises the essence of winter with bright citrusy flavours.
 For this Middle Eastern inspired cake I use the whole orange – skin, flesh, the whole shebang.
 Most of the flavour of an orange lies in the skin and it’s this intensity, that I love.
-You only need to peel an orange and its perfume fills the air.
-Like nature’s scent neatly packaged in a juicy fruit.

-Although I love a traditional frosted cake, I often prefer unadorned fruit cakes, plain and simple.
+Although I love a traditional frosted cake, I often prefer unadorned cakes, plain and simple.
 I’m particularly fond of Middle Eastern bakes.
-They’re heavier than sponge cakes and most often contain semolina and ground nuts.
+They’re heavier than sponge cakes and most are made with semolina and ground nuts.
 Perhaps it’s a combination of all of these ingredients that make this orange cake so special.
 That and the rosemary infused soaking syrup.
-Combining fruit and herbs makes perfect food sense, cleverly creating layers of complex flavours.
+Combining fruit and herbs creates layers of complex flavours.
 This sticky herbal reduction seeps into the crumb making it one of my favourite seasonal bakes.

 One could easily expect the taste to be on the bitter side, but boiling the oranges whole in several changes of water removes all trace of bitterness.
 What’s left behind is softly poached, orange flesh.
 A quick blitz in the food processor creates a puree that incorporates evenly into the cake batter.
-I’ve used cake flour, almond flour and semolina in this recipe which provide taste and texture.
-Semolina flour is slightly more granular than cake flour but well suited to denser cakes such as this.
+I’ve used cake flour, almond flour and semolina in this recipe.
+Semolina flour is more granular than cake flour but well suited to denser cakes such as this.
 Most syrup-soaked cakes keep well and taste even better the day after.
-I serve it with softly whipped cream and lemon curd on the side.
-Orange season is coming to an end so I’d make this delectable cake sooner rather than later.
+I serve it with softly whipped cream and my 4 minute lemon curd on the side.

 Semolina orange cake with rosemary soaking syrup